himalayadua/CodeWithFun/How to approach any Leetcode Problem - Part2.md

 5. **Return false if no duplicates are found:** After iterating through all elements in the array, if no duplicates were found, return `False` since every element is distinct.

-By following this algorithm, we can efficiently determine whether any value appears at least twice in the array or if every element is distinct.

-This algorithm utilizes a set data structure, which provides efficient insertion and lookup operations.
-It ensures that duplicate values are detected by tracking unique values encountered during the iteration.

-By understanding and implementing this algorithm, we can solve the problem effectively and obtain the desired outputs.

 ## Step 7: Choose appropriate data structures.